Gangezilla/readings/languages/garbage-collection-in-go.md

 ADD IMAGE OF PREVIOUS HEAP HAVING AN OBJECT BE CUT OFF.
 LIKE, ARROW GOING FROM ONE THING TO ANOTHER, LEAVING THE OLD THING STUCK OUT THERE.

 The garbage collector used by Go is a **non-generational concurrent, tri-color mark and sweep garbage collector**.

 Generational garbage collectors work off the assumption that most memory reclamations are made on short lived objects such as temporary variables, therefore it makes sense to spend more time looking at recently allocated objects.
 However, because Go prefers to allocate memory on the stack, Go generally has a larger proportion of objects that don't get placed on the heap so it doesn't need to rely on generational garbage collection. <https://groups.google.com/g/golang-nuts/c/KJiyv2mV2pU>  Concurrent means that the collector runs at the same time with mutator threads <link to mgc.go goes here>.
 Therefore, it is a non-generational concurrent garbage collector.
 Mark and sweep is the type of garbage collector and tri-color is the way that mark and sweep is implemented.

 A mark and sweep garbage collector has two phases, unsurprisingly named **mark** and **sweep**.
 The mark phase has the collector traversing the graph of objects stored in the heap and marking objects that are no longer needed, and the sweep phase consists of removing objects that have been marked for removal.
+A mark and sweep is an indirect garbage collection algorithm because it doesn't detect garbage but instead marks live objects and then knows that anything left over is garbage.

 The mark phase scans the heap to figure out which objects are needed by the application and which can be collected.
 But as we've previously established the Go garbage collector is **concurrent**.
 This means that the collector is running at the same time as the mutator so that new information could be added to the heap as the collector is running.
 This is bad because we could lose data integrity on the heap.
 To prevent this a **write barrier** is turned on.
 The write barrier prevents any more information being added to the heap by stopping the program for a short while.
 This is called **stop the world** time, and it is the first of two times that the collector stops the world.

-*We assume each mutator thread is stopped at a place where it's safe for the collcetor to examine its memory.*
-*Stopping the world gives us a snapshot of the heap, so we don't have to worry about mutators rearranging the topology of objects while the collector is trying to determine which objects are live.*
+By stopping the world the collector looks at the heap at that moment in time and doesn't have to worry about the mutator changing it.

 At this point the mark phase can begin the actual work of marking heap objects that are still being used.
 It does this by implementing a **tri-color algorithm**.
 When marking begins, all objects are considered white except for the root objects which are colored grey.